-If you are anything like our family, you or someone you know is sharing the wealth of their garden or you are enjoying all the farmer’s markets that pop up this time of year, everywhere!
-One thing they all have in common: Zucchini.
+Sensory Friendly Chocolate Zucchini Muffins are easy to make.
+They are also nutritious and delicious.
+If you are anything like our family, you or someone you know is sharing the wealth of their garden, or you are enjoying all the farmer’s markets that pop up this time of year everywhere!
+One thing they all have in common is Zucchini.
 That fast-growing fruit vine that always seems to produce more than one house can eat.

-Sautéing or grilling them is the go-to cooking method in many kitchens and Zoodles (Zucchini Noodles) are an interesting alternative for those that want carb-free or gluten-free alternatives.
+Sautéing or grilling them is the go-to cooking method in many kitchens.
+Zoodles (Zucchini Noodles) are an interesting alternative for those who want carb- or gluten-free alternatives.
 In my home, however, we have a little sensory sensitive little one (my ‘Fox’) from whom we are always trying to find new and fun ways to hide the nutritious produce so that our little Fox will eat it (maybe even some of the adults don’t really care for them either 😉)

 Chocolate Zucchini Muffins are an excellent recipe for all that zucchini sitting in the back of the fridge taking up space.
 The recipe below has been modified from a Chocolate Zucchini Bread by Two Peas & Their Pod.
 These muffins will keep for ~4 days on the counter or up to a week in the fridge.
 They can be frozen for ~1 month in a refrigerator freezer or ~2-3 months in a deep freeze and defrosted individually for serving.
 This recipe can also be doubled to handle larger zucchini harvests.